ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## merge_tree_max_rows_to_use_cache {#setting-merge_tree_max_rows_to_use_cache}

-If ClickHouse should read more than `merge_tree_max_rows_to_use_cache` rows in one query, it does not use the cash of uncompressed blocks.
+If ClickHouse should read more than `merge_tree_max_rows_to_use_cache` rows in one query, it does not use the cache of uncompressed blocks.
 The [uncompressed_cache_size](../server_settings/settings.md#server-settings-uncompressed_cache_size) server setting defines the size of the cache of uncompressed blocks.

 Possible values: